cspen/RESTful-App/README.md

 Human clicks something -> EventHandler -> AJAX -> AJAXcallback

-By not using a single AJAX method not only would it be easier to set request headers and other information unique to each AJAX call but it will also reduce the function chain from three to two.
+By not using a single AJAX method, not only would it be easier to set request headers and other information unique to each AJAX call but it will also reduce the function chain from three to two.